B Suspended Fourth Flat Ninth Guitar Arpeggio

 Also known as: b9sus, phryg, 7b9sus, 7b9sus4

 The B Suspended Fourth Flat Ninth arpeggio contains 5 notes (B, E, F#, A, C).
-Use the interactive fretboard above to explore this arpeggio on Guitar with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each arpeggio shape and pattern on Guitar.
+Practice ascending and descending from the root note across all strings to learn the sound of this arpeggio.

 When to Use the B Suspended Fourth Flat Ninth Arpeggio